not-magic/Open309/README.md

 * Diagonals need to be large enough to be accurate.
 * Cardinal zones need to be shallow enough you can double tap the directions for dashing reliably.
-* Cardinal zones need to be wide enough to find them accurately
+* Cardinal zones need to be wide enough to find them accurately.
 * Deadzones must be the right size.
 They add a kind of "stickyness" to inputs, where a down to right motion may produce a QCF output if the down is still active because it hasn't left the down deadzone.

 You can also make dash actions a bit more reliable by increasing the grommet tension, as it will return into the neutral zone faster.